maurobonfietti/rest-api-slim-php/README.md

 You can also read this [README IN SPANISH](README_SPANISH.md).

-More info about this project in my post [How to create a Rest API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/)
+More info about this project in my post: [How to create a REST API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/).

 ## INSTALLATION: